SethKauf/mta_service_delays/README.md

 # MTA Service Delays on the IRT Division
 A look at delays on Subways in the IRT Division of the MTA, NYC's public transit authority<br>

-** Note **

-(Apr 25, 2022): Currently experiencing some deployment issues with Flask/Heroku.
-Cleaning up this folder for continuity.

-(Mar 14, 2022): Finished analysis and modeling.
-Planning to deploy over next few days.
-This ReadMe will be moved into an older/archive folder for posterity.
-Hopefully if this model is deployed the way I envision, I'll have a lot of cool stuff on the way in the future!

-(Dec 29, 2021): Finished modeling (for the most part).
-Cleaning up folders, hoping to deploy over New Years.

-(Nov 30, 2021): Modeling is underway.
-I've created a new target column with the goal of using it to cluster (KNN/KMeans?)

-(Nov 23, 2021): EDA is underway for Division B lines.
-I plan on doing two different models and going from there

-(Nov 9, 2021): I am currently in the process of updating this for the full MTA.
-Please stay tuned - hoping to deploy a model by the end of the week!

 # Overview

 For my final project at Flatiron, I analyzed the data on delays from the [MTA Alerts Archive](https://mymtaalerts.com/archive).<br>